ojilles/jilles.net/_posts/2011-07-26-jilles-uses-this.md

   Jury is still out.
 * For work: I have been working for [eBay](http://www.ebay.com) for the last 8 years or so and always been using the standard windows machines provided.
-But 6 months ago I finally switched that to a PowerBook.
+But 6 months ago I finally switched that to a MacBook Pro.
 I have notably more issues with that transition than any other transition to Apple products (Microsoft Outlook on Mac is seriously unproductive for example) but I'm managing just fine